-Improving BDEf(-) Values of Donor (D)-π-Acceptor (A) Molecules
+Improving BDE_f(-) Values of Donor (D)- π -Acceptor (A) Molecules

-Most OLED molecules contain D- $\pi$ -A substructures, in which the fragile bonds are either in D, A or in both.
-To explore the distinct effects of substituted position in D- $\pi$ -A molecules, we designed a group of molecules based on (3-(9H-carbazol-9-yl)phenyl)diphenylphosphineoxide (CzPO, Figure 4c), with Cz and PO as D and A, respectively.
+Most OLED molecules contain $D-\pi-A$ structure, in which the fragile bonds are either in D, A or in both.
+To explore the distinct effects of substituted position in $D-\pi-A$ molecules, we designed a group of molecules based on (3-(9H-carbazol-9-yl)phenyl)diphenylphosphineoxide (CzPO, Figure 5c), with Cz and PO as D and A, respectively.
 Its C-P and C-N bonds have comparable BDE(-) values (1.90 vs 2.00 eV).
-The typical D-EWG Trz is introduced to the 2-site of Cz (D-Trz), para-position of POPh2 (A-Trz), or on the central phenyl ( $\pi$ -Trz).
-BDEf(-) values in D-Trz, A-Trz, and $\pi$ -Trz are 2.80, 2.89, and 3.08 eV for C-P bonds; and

-2.67, 3.26, and 3.20 eV for C-N bonds, respectively (Figure 4d).
+Trz, as an effetive negative charge manager, is introduced to the 2-site of Cz (D-Trz), para-position of POPh2 (A-Trz), or the central phenyl (π -Trz).
+BDE_f(-) values in D-Trz, A-Trz, and π -Trz are 2.80, 2.89, and 3.08 eV for C-P bonds; and 2.67, 3.26, and 3.20 eV for C-N bonds, respectively (Figure 5d).
 These values are 0.67-1.26 eV higher than those of CzPO.
-Compared with D- or A-substituted counterparts, $\pi$ -Trz simultaneously reinforces all the fragile bonds from D and A. The framework not only makes each group contribute to EAM, but also keeps them being spatially separated, preventing them from increasing EAX (the details are in Figure S10).
-Therefore, employing D-EWGs at the $\pi$ -side (center) of the molecule is most recommended for developing robust D- $\pi$ -A molecules.
+Compared with D- or A-substituted counterparts, π -Trz simultaneously reinforces all the fragile bonds from D and A. The framework not only makes each group contribute to EA_M, but also keeps them being spatially separated, preventing them from increasing EA_X (the details are in Figure S10).
+Therefore, employing negative charge managers at the π -bridge of the molecule is most recommended for developing robust D- π -A molecules.
+It has been well evidenced by the comparison of CzPO2 and ptBCZPO2TPTZ.
+The D-EWG Trz at the center of the ptBCZPO2TPTZ serves well as an effective negative-charge manager, thus improves both C-N and C-P bonds by ~1 eV in comparison to those of CzPO2.